ziyazee/wrkshop/README.md

-#My first c program
+# My first c program

 i hv edit it out

 it does
- -2 lines
+ - 2 lines
- -gcc compiler
+ - gcc compiler
- -had a good day
+ - had a good day